You can listen to the voice narrative, or read through the text below.

-The story of the bush is told in many ways; sometimes with overwhelming force so that we cower in awe and fear, sometimes with spectacular drama so that we gasp in wonder, but mostly quietly, subtly, so that only the most vigilant and sensitive will hear.
-Our senses have been overwhelmed by barrages of the noises and images and smells that belong to our “civilisation” and over time we have learnt to banish all but the most brazen of them from our awareness.
-But in the process, sadly, we have stopped noticing many things.
+Stories of the bush are told in many ways; sometimes with overwhelming force so that we cower in awe and fear; sometimes with spectacular drama so that we gasp in wonder.
+But mostly it is told quietly, so that only the most vigilant and sensitive will hear.

-In the bush it is the subtle signs, the background sounds, the wafts of odours that bear the richest and most charming narratives.
-But for most of us they go unnoticed as we blunder forth, searching for the large and the spectacular; that which our senses are still able to assimilate.
+To me it is often the subtle signs, the background sounds, the wafts of odours, the marks on the earth and vegetation that bear the richest and most charming narratives.
+But for most of us they go unnoticed as we blunder forth, searching for the large and the spectacular; that which our civilisation-blunted senses can easily assimilate.

-On the African savanna the dry season is a wretched and often brutal time.
-Relentlessly and with absolute dispassion it slowly makes undone the abundance of summer and then proceeds to strip the veldt to its bare skeleton.
-It is the time when the pans evaporate to waterless bare patches and the little ravines wither to a few pools and finally to white sand meanders.
-And the game has to walk further and further between the edible remains and the few waterholes that are left and they grow thin and weary and the weak ones become weaker and give up and die.
+On the African savannah the dry season is a wretched and often brutal time.
+Relentlessly and with absolute dispassion it makes undone the abundance of summer, then proceeds to strip the veld to its bare skeleton.
+It is the time when the pans evaporate to patches of cracked mud and the little ravines wither to a few pools and finally to white sand meanders.
+And the game must walk further and further from the water to the edible remains and they grow thin and weary, and the weak become weaker and fall easy prey to predators, or simply give up and die.

-And perhaps the pair of dainty little steenbuck that had come after him had waited patiently for the brute to finish his indulgence and watched him lumber off, even now that his neck had become almost hairless and his horns had been worn into polished stumps, still with the arrogance he had learnt when he was a bull in the herd and his challengers watched him pass with warily-turning eyes and pulled in chins.
+And perhaps the pair of dainty little steenbuck that had come after him had waited patiently for the brute to finish his indulgence and watched him lumber off, even now, with his massive neck almost hairless and his horns worn into polished stumps, still with the arrogance he had learnt when he was one of the mighty in the herd and his challengers watched him pass with rolling eyes and drawn-in chins.

 And perhaps the steenbuck were grateful to him because this was their territory where they had lived together for a few years now and it was their only water hole when it got really dry and although there was now less water in it, he had carried off a thick coating of mud on his hide and now the waterhole would be just that little bit deeper and in the next rainy season it would hold just that little bit more water and last just that little bit longer.

-And they had moved closer furtively and daintily bent to drink, one at a time while the other watched for that subtle flash of yellow that would tell of the leopard whose marks we found a little further back among the tufts of grass and shrubs where she had crouched flat like a snake, hoping for a chance to pounce…
+They had moved closer, hesitant and watchful, for they knew the fear of the fragile that made them quick and furtive in the bush.
+They bent to drink, dainty as sunbirds, one at a time, while the other watched nervously for that flash of yellow that would tell of the leopard, whose marks we had found a little further back among the tufts of grass and shrubs where she had crouched flat like a snake, hoping to get close enough for a chance to pounce…